 It’s easy to forego certain aspects of self-care when you’re running a business.
 If you’re busy, you might forget to take breaks, or you might choose to ignore the need to take time out.
 You might skip out on lunch too, or you might eat foods that are unhealthy in your effort to save time.
 You might also fail to exercise, which can be especially problematic when you’re sat at a desk for much of your working day.

 When you neglect your health in such ways, you won’t be doing your stress levels any favors.
 Poor eating and no exercise can sap you of energy, and as such, you will become more tired during the day and more prone to burnout.

 So, don’t forget to take care of yourself.
 When you arise in the morning, spend time exercising, perhaps by walking your dog around the block or by attempting keep fit exercises at home.
 Eat a healthy breakfast too, and prepare yourself something nutritious to eat for your lunch break.
-And then take time out to exercise during the day, being sure to schedule in enough breaks so you have time to move around a little.
+And then take time out to exercise at home during the day, being sure to schedule in enough breaks so you have time to move around a little.